By Delia / Last Updated March 1, 2023

 Easier alternative to restore SQL database from backup

-The advantage of restoring SQL database from bak file is mostly the flexibility.
-For example, you can backup SQL database and restore to another server.
-But the above methods are either cumbersome or require some SQL knowledge.
-As a supplement, I’d like to introduce AOMEI Centralized Backupper Database, which can centrally backup and restore SQL Server database among all the network connected Windows PCs or servers.
+It's flexible to restore SQL database from bak file.
+You can backup database and restore to another server, for example.
+But the above methods are either cumbersome or require some T-SQL knowledge.
+As a supplement, I’d like to introduce AOMEI Cyber Backup, which can centrally backup and restore SQL Server database among all the network connected Windows PCs or servers.

 Here’s a 30-day free trial: